appacademy/SWEO-Part-Time-Resources/1-Module/1-week/1-day/README.md

 - Keep the chat focused on the material
 - Avoid asking questions in the middle of the lecturer presenting
-  - Lecture Questions Slack channel
+  - Live Questions Slack channel
   - Q&A time
 - Keep microphone muted at all times, unless called on
 - Make sure your name in Zoom matches your PT preferred name / pronouns.